Luvox 50 mg film-coated tablets: Each tablet contains 50 mg of fluvoxamine maleate. The tablet can be divided into equal halves.

 Children and adolescents: The starting dose for children from 8 years on and adolescents is 25mg per day, preferably at bedtime.
 Increase every 4-7days in 25mg increments as tolerated until an effective dose is achieved.
 The effective dosage usually lies between 50mg and 200mg per day, the maximum dose in children should not exceed 200mg per day.
 It is advisable that a total daily dose of more than 50mg should be given in two divided doses.
 If the two divided doses are not equal, the larger dose should be given at bedtime.

 Withdrawal symptoms seen on discontinuation of fluvoxamine: Abrupt discontinuation should be avoided.
-When stopping treatment with fluvoxamine, the dose should be gradually reduced over a period of at least one or two weeks in order to reduce the risk of withdrawal reactions (see section Special warnings and precautions for use and section Undesirable effects).
+When stopping treatment with fluvoxamine, the dose should be gradually reduced over a period of at least one or two weeks in order to reduce the risk of withdrawal reactions (see Precautions and Adverse Reactions).
 If intolerable symptoms occur following a decrease in the dose or upon discontinuation of treatment, then resuming the previously prescribed dose may be considered.
 Subsequently, the physician may continue decreasing the dose, but at a more gradual rate.

 Hepatic or renal insufficiency: Patients suffering from hepatic or renal insufficiency should start on a low dose and be carefully monitored.